aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/deploy-streaming-pipeline/beam-pipeline-details.en.md

                 }));
 {{< / highlight >}}

 This was only a very brief overview of the Beam pipeline.
-If you are interested in learning more, you can use the Cloud9 editor to explore the full source code of the pipeline.
+If you are interested in learning more, you can navigate through the code on [GitHub](https://github.com/aws-samples/amazon-kinesis-analytics-beam-taxi-consumer/blob/release-0.2.0/src/main/java/com/amazonaws/samples/beam/taxi/count/TaxiCount.java) or use the Cloud9 editor to explore the sources under `code/src/main/java/com/amazonaws/samples/beam/taxi/count/TaxiCount.java`.